CSS Tricks

 So, it may be needed to trick the user into clicking an area that the CSS has affected.
 This can be done using mix-blend-mode.
 2

 There are also ways to do it without user interaction such as by abusing render timings.
-This works because it takes time to paint links a different color.
+This works because it takes time to paint links in a different color.
 3

 info